 Parliament building was officiated on 2 November 1963.

 The number of members of the Senate is subject to Clause (1) Article 45 of the Federal Constitution.
 The Senate comprises 70 members.
 The details are as below:

-The term of office of a Senator (member of the Senate) shall be three years (one term) and can be to two terms.
-The life of the Senate shall not be affected by dissolution of Parliament.
+The term of office of a Senator (member of the Senate) shall be three years (one term) and could be extended to two terms.
+The Senate shall not be affected by the dissolution of Parliament.